executablebooks/mdformat/tests/data/default_style.md

 .
 1.No need to escape the dot here
 1)No need to escape the closing bracket here
+1. No need to escape the dot here (there is a no-break-space, not space)

 This needs escaping (end of line after the dot)
  1.